 Resting the back and taking NSAIDs can usually help with low-grade stress fractures.
 Some people also benefit from physical therapy and a brace to support the back during physical activity.

-If the injury is causing severe symptoms, the doctor may recommend surgery.
+If the injury causes severe symptoms, the doctor may recommend surgery.
 This could involve spinal fusion, a procedure that secures the spine.

-Ankylosing spondylitis is a chronic inflammatory condition that affects the spine, particularly the joints near the pelvis and hips.
-It can result in pain, stiffness, and other forms of discomfort when a person bends over.
+- Ankylosing spondylitis: This is a chronic inflammatory condition that affects the spine, particularly the joints near the pelvis and hips.
+It can result in pain, stiffness, and other discomfort when a person bends over.

-Over time, ankylosing spondylitis can cause inflammatory changes that lead to the bones in the spinal joints fusing.
+Arthritic conditions can worsen over time.
+For example, degeneration from osteoarthritis may progress as a person ages.
+Rheumatoid arthritis, ankylosing spondylitis, and other inflammatory forms of arthritis can lead to the bones in the spinal joints fusing.
 Also, when it is severe, ankylosing spondylitis can cause changes in a person’s posture, giving them a hunched appearance.

 A person with this condition may also experience pain when they press on their lower back and the area above the pelvic bones.